 Example: Any foreign company invests in the shares of Infosys (based in India).

 Foreign Institutional Investor (FII) is an investor of group of investors who bring FPIs.
 Institutional investors include hedge funds, insurance companies, pension funds and mutual funds.
 They participate in the secondary market of economy.
 To participate in the market of India, FIIs must register themselves with Securities and Exchange Board of India (SEBI).
+The institutions are registered as FIIs in accordance with Section 2 (f) of the SEBI (FII) Regulations 1995.

 FDI versus FPI